-To overcome the challenges of the agile method and enable an organization to adapt Agile BPM must enable strategic alignment and provide the necessary link to performance and value expectations, requirement management, coordination with business impact and changes, and better quality and thereby value creation and realization.
-For this we need to augment the traditional agile approach to incorporate a stronger requirement management and an agile feedback loop in the analysis phase which considers all the layers of the enterprise i.e. business, application, and technology, thus allowing the use of these requirements in an Agile Way through the design Build and Test phase and to assess testing against the requirements prior to deployment.
-This is shown in figure 4 below.
+To overcome the challenges of the agile method and enable an organization to adapt Agile, BPM must enable strategic alignment and provide the necessary link to performance and value expectations, requirement management, coordination with business impact and changes, better quality, and thereby value creation and realization.
+For this, we need to augment the traditional agile approach to incorporate a stronger requirement management and an agile feedback loop in the analysis phase.
+This loop should consider all layers of the enterprise, that is, business, application, and technology, thus allowing the use of these